 This case is very serious for the police officers involved.
 If the officers involved are found guilty of wrongdoing, their careers could be permanently jeopardized and they could face additional life-altering consequences.

 If you have been accused of assault in Maryland, it is important for you to have an experienced Maryland assault defense attorney to help you successfully navigate the criminal justice system.
-Contact the lawyers at Alpert Schreyer today at 301-262-7005 or 1-866-444-6363 for a free consultation on your case.
+Contact the lawyers at Alpert Schreyer today at 301-262-7005 or 1-866-444-6363 for a free case evaluation on your case.